yetanalytics/lrs/README.md

 * `test-conformance` - Run all conformance tests.
 * `test-all` - Run all lib and conformance tests.

+## Implementation Notes

+### Async `GET /statements` Error Handling

+LRS Applications implementing the `com.yetanalytics.lrs.protocol/-get-statements-async` method return a channel containing results.
+Since the body is streamed it is not possible to change the status of the request if an error is encountered.
+Applications can immediately terminate the stream (resulting in a malformed body) by passing `:com.yetanalytics.lrs.protocol/async-error` to the channel.
+This is preferable to returning a structurally valid response that is missing data.
+See [this PR](https://github.com/yetanalytics/lrs/pull/78) for more information.

 ## Bench Testing

 Facilities to bench test any LRS with [DATASIM](https://github.com/yetanalytics/datasim) are available.
 For instance, to bench the in-memory LRS: